How Does A Webasto Heater Work?

 During the heating stage, an integrated fan pulls air through the air inlet of the heater case.
 The air flows around the outside of the heat exchanger, heats up and is then discharged though the air outlet.
 Cabin air and combustion air are never intermixed which maintains the integrity of cabin air quality.

-Regulate the temperature by using a Webasto Smart Temp Control 2.0.
+Regulate the temperature by using a Webasto Smart Temp Control 3.0BT digital controller.
 This is the best way to program heat start times.
 This sensor also measures the interior temperature and adapts the heating level by adjusting the amount of air passing through the Unit.

 Benefits of a Built In Webasto Heater?